VANNIYAMMAI/python-programming-essentials/readme.md

 by Rice University through Coursera

 This course is the first of a 5 course specialization in Python.
 It is comprised of 4 weeks.
 Each weeks has several independent self paced practice problems and a quiz.
-All of which will be posted in this repo.
+All of which will be posted in this repo.# python-programming-essentials